Kash1503/user-centric-frontend-development-milestone-project/README.md

 In order to deploy this project, regular commits were made to the Github repository and then using Github pages I was able to deploy the website.
 No apparent difference between development and deployed builds.

 I have only used one Git branch to develop and deploy this project.
+[Click here to go to the website](https://kash1503.github.io/user-centric-frontend-development-milestone-project/index.html)

 ## Credit